Hundreds Of Guatemalan Citizens Sue Johns Hopkins University For Deliberate Infection With Venereal Diseases

 The existence of the Guatemalan study is not disputed, and President Obama formally apologized to the nation of Guatemala on October 1, 2010, “offering profound apologies and asking pardon for the deeds of the 1940s.”

-The lawsuit, which also names the Rockefeller Foundation and drug maker Bristol-Myers Squibb, claims that the defendants facilitated the experiments by “design, support, encourage and finance” to infect unsuspecting Guatemalans as young as seven-years-old with various sexually transmitted diseases.
+The lawsuit, which also names the Rockefeller Foundation and drug maker Bristol-Myers Squibb, claims that the defendants facilitated the experiments by helping “design, support, encourage and finance” the infection of unsuspecting Guatemalans as young as 7 years old with various sexually transmitted diseases.
 The purpose of the experiments was to find vaccines to protect promiscuous American soldiers from venereal disease.

 If there is an American hero in this profoundly disturbing case, it is Susan Reverby, a medical historian from Wellesley College, who discovered the Guatemalan experiments in 2010 while researching the deservedly infamous “Tuskegee Study of Untreated Syphilis in the Negro Male,” which took place between 1932 and 1972.